Clinical Research Ethics Consult Service

 Ethics consultations are available to all UCI clinical investigators including trainees, so long as the problem relates to clinical research.

 - Project planning consultation (new projects or new aspects of continuing projects).
 Common issues that have ethical components include use of placebos, vulnerable populations, complex informed consent issues, risk assessment in a pilot clinical study, and studies designed to gather biologic information only.
-The CRECS can provide advice and information about these and other critical ethical issues.
+CRECS can provide advice and information about these and other critical ethical issues.

 - Suggestions regarding ethical problems raised in external or internal reviews including IRB reviews.